Secure Context Reviewer Brief

 SecurityRecipes is positioned as The Secure Context Layer for Agentic AI.
-That is a strong category claim, but a serious enterprise buyer, frontier lab, or acquirer will not start by reading every artifact.
+That is a strong category claim, but a serious enterprise reviewer, frontier lab, or reviewer will not start by reading every artifact.
 They will ask:

 - What is the product in one sentence?